How to Create a Memorable Consulting Business Name + 35 Examples (2026)

 6. Steer Clear of Trends

-7. Use a Name Generator
+7. Use a Name Generator as a Starting Point

 8. Avoid Acronyms

-Unless your name is already long and well-known, avoid abbreviations altogether.
-Instead, choose something short and meaningful enough that it doesn’t need to be shortened.
+Choose something short and meaningful enough that it doesn’t need to be shortened.

-9. Highlight Your Unique Value Proposition
+9. Reflect Your Unique Value Proposition

 10. Check Domain Availability and Trademarks Before You Commit